Vrem7/TPMajInfo2/README.md

 A connection socket to the server is created using the socket function.

 ### 3.4 Downloading a File (gettftp)
-a) The client builds a properly formed Read Request (RRQ) packet and sends it to the server.
+-a) The client builds a properly formed Read Request (RRQ) packet and sends it to the server.

-b) For single Data (DAT) packet files, the client receives the file along with its acknowledgment (ACK).
+-b) For single Data (DAT) packet files, the client receives the file along with its acknowledgment (ACK).

-c) For multiple Data (DAT) packet files, the client receives each data packet and sends the respective acknowledgment (ACK).
+-c) For multiple Data (DAT) packet files, the client receives each data packet and sends the respective acknowledgment (ACK).

 ![Q4](Q4.png)